The Secret to Holistic Wellness: Basil Essential Oil Benefits, Uses, & More (Updated April 2020)

 1. Sore Muscles: Mix a few drops of basil essential oil with a carrier oil.
 Apply to sore or fatigued muscle and joints for relief.

-2. Aromatically: Diffuse or apply topically to support clear breathing.
+2. Aromatherapy: Diffuse or apply topically to support clear breathing.

 3. Insect Repellent: Add a few drops of basil essential oil to your linen spray and spritz over your beddings and curtains at night.
 This will repel mosquitoes and other pests from your sleeping area.

-4. Fatigue: Apply on your feet or diffuse aromatically to relieve yourself from fatigue.
-To experience more relief, inhale the essential oil first and then apply to the crown of the head, forehead, chest and navel.
+4. Fatigue: Apply on your feet or to a diffuser to relieve yourself from fatigue.
+To experience more relief, inhale the essential oil first and then apply to the crown of the head, forehead, chest, and navel.

 5. Skin Irritations: Dilute the essential oil with fractionated coconut oil.
-Apply to the tip of your nose, temples or location of bites and stings.
+Apply to the tip of your nose, temples, or any location of bites and stings.

-8. Menstrual Cramps: Put 1 drop of basil oil in a veggie capsule and take internally to help soothe and relieve cramps during a menstrual cycle.
+7. Menstrual Cramps: Put 1 drop of basil oil in a veggie capsule and take internally to help soothe and relieve cramps during a menstrual cycle.
+Caution: Do not do this without the guidance of a medical professional.

-10. Mouth Cleanser and Breath Freshener: There are commercial toothpaste and mouthwash products that contain basil essential oil, but you can also make one for yourself at home.
-Add a few drops of basil essential oil to a cup of water for gargling.
-You can also mix 1 – 2 drops of essential oil to your toothpaste or mouthwash for optimum oral hygiene and fresh breath.
+9. Mouth Cleanser and Breath Freshener: There are commercial toothpaste and mouthwash products that contain basil essential oil, but you can also make one for yourself at home.
+You can mix 1 – 2 drops of essential oil to your toothpaste or mouthwash for optimum oral hygiene and fresh breath.

 Basil Essential Oil Recipes